 Get s+b leadership insights direct to your inbox

-Bret Greenstein, Bret Greenstein, a thought leader in data and analytics and generative AI, is a principal with PwC US.
+Bret Greenstein is a thought leader in data and analytics and generative AI.
+He is a principal with PwC US.

-Jennifer Kosar, Jennifer Kosar, a partner with PwC US, is PwC US’s Digital Assurance and Transparency practice and the US Trust and Transparency Solutions Leader.
+Jennifer Kosar is in PwC US’s Digital Assurance and Transparency practice and is the US Trust and Transparency Solutions Leader.
+She is a partner with PwC US.

-Colin Light, Colin Light, PwC’s EMEA and UK Leader of Strategy&, PwC’s global consulting business, is a partner with PwC UK.
+Colin Light is PwC’s EMEA and UK Leader of Strategy&, PwC’s global consulting business.
+He is a partner with PwC UK.

-Mary Shelton Rose, Mary Shelton Rose, PwC’s EMEA and UK Technology, Media and Telecommunications industry leader, is a partner with PwC UK.
+Mary Shelton Rose is PwC’s EMEA and UK Technology, Media and Telecommunications industry leader.
+She is a partner with PwC UK.